ScaleWeather/floccus/README.md

 ## Benchmarks

 Functions provided in this crate are intended for use in, i. a., numerical models.
-To provide the user information about performance overhead of each function all functions are benchmarked using [criterion.rs](https://bheisler.github.io/criterion.rs/book/index.html).
-Github Actions automatically runs all benchmarks.
+To provide the user information about performance overhead of each function all functions are can be benchmarked using [criterion.rs](https://bheisler.github.io/criterion.rs/book/index.html).

-To check the latest benchmark results the newest workflow on [Github Actions page of floccus](https://github.com/ScaleWeather/floccus/actions).